wukaihua119/DailyExpenditureRecords/README.md

 ## Instructions
 Press "1" to input your cash flow and output your total balance and expense.

-Press "2" to output your total balance and expense only.
+Press "2" to output your total balance, expense and other information that you inputs.

+* The length of any of strings that you input must be within 19 characters, of which the last character is '\0'.